Sleipnir (web browser): Features

 In the Windows version, the browser's layout engine can be changed.
 Internet Explorer's Trident and Mozilla's Gecko were supported.
 As of version 3.5.0.4000, support for the WebKit rendering engine was implemented and Gecko rendering engine support was terminated.
 Other features include tab grouping, mouse gestures, page zooming, a search bar, Greasemonkey-like user script support, and plugin support.
 Bookmarks on Sleipnir can be synced with different platform, using a function called Fenrir Pass.

 Sleipnir version 5 and onward introduce a proprietary text rendering visually resembling Mac OS text rendering.
 The feature is not mentioned in their Mac feature set.

 Platforms

 Sleipnir 2 for Windows: Sleipnir 2 features customizable functions and add-ons created by users.
-Sleipnir 2 is one of the few browsers to still support Windows 98.

 Sleipnir 3 for Windows: Includes tab options, tab groups, Touchpaging to flick between tabs using your mouse, and mouse gestures.